São Paulo Revolt of 1924: Workers

 The participation of workers in the revolt, in different forms, was remarkable.
 At least 102 railroad workers collaborated with the rebels' logistics in the interior.
 In the railway workshops in São Paulo, other workers, directed by foreign technicians, improvised bombs, grenades, armored cars and even an armored train.

 After 20 July, up to 750 immigrants enlisted in the revolutionary army, forming three foreign battalions (German, Hungarian, and Italian).
 The volunteers were mostly factory workers who had lost their wages due to the shutdown of factories.
 Some were World War I veterans with valuable experience for the war in São Paulo.
 Foreign "mercenaries" were one of the most controversial elements of the revolt; the loyalist press labeled them a threat to the Brazilian population and associated them with the immigrants' reputation in Brazil for political radicalism.

 In general, workers joined in an improvised way, as simple residents and not as members of class organizations.
-Some rallies called by individuals of other classes tried to mobilize this segment of the population, which, in turn, tried to include their agendas in the demands of the revolt.
+Some rallies called by representatives of other classes attempted to mobilize this segment of the population, which, in turn, tried to include their agendas in the demands of the revolt.
 In organized civil society, the greatest support, even if only moral, came from guilds, unions, and associations dominated by anarchists and libertarian socialists in São Paulo and Rio de Janeiro.
 On 15 July, some of these militants pleaded for their sympathy in a "Motion by workers' militants to the Revolutionary Forces Committee", noting that the rebels' manifesto had given guarantees for the demands of the population.
 In Rio de Janeiro, the typography of Antônio Canellas, a former leader of the Brazilian Communist Party, published the pro-revolt newspaper O 5 de Julho.